Can pets eat Sausage?

 Description

 Sausage is processed ground meat formed into links, patties, or crumbles and seasoned with salt, spices, and curing ingredients.
-It is sold fresh, smoked, cooked, and cured in many varieties.
-Most sausages are high in fat and sodium.
+Sold fresh, smoked, cooked, and cured in many varieties.

 Common recipes include garlic, onion powder, pepper blends, sugar, and smoke flavor.
-Breakfast sausage, bratwurst, chorizo, and cured sticks can differ in heat and richness but all remain processed products.
-These ingredients often drive pet intolerance.
+Breakfast sausage, bratwurst, chorizo, and cured sticks all remain highly processed.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.